-- Any student who drops or withdraws from NSG 252 or NSG 270 must withdraw from the other course as they are corequisites. - Students who are not successful in any first semester nursing (NSG) course must reapply to the nursing program.
-Re-enrollment must occur no later than three years from successful completion of NSG 100 or 115, otherwise the student will have to repeat all nursing courses. - A student who wishes to reenter the nursing curriculum at any other level (e.g., NSG 152, 170, 210, 211, 230, 252, 270) must write a letter to the nursing program coordinator requesting readmission in the semester prior to the semester of enrollment.
+- A student may continue in NSG 200 regardless of dropping or withdrawing from NSG 100 and/or NSG 106. - Any student who drops or withdraws from NSG 252 or NSG 270 must withdraw from the other course as they are corequisites. - A student who has 2 academic failures (grades below a "C") in nursing courses will be ineligible for reenrollment in the program. - A student who wishes to reenter the nursing curriculum at any other level (e.g., NSG 152, 170, 210, 211, 230, 252, 270) must write a letter to the nursing program coordinator requesting readmission in the semester prior to the semester of enrollment.
 Each student's application for readmission will be considered by the nursing faculty and the decision to readmit will be based on additional requested data, prior performance in the nursing program, and space availability.
 Based on the course(s) that must be repeated, the student who is readmitted may be required to complete a skills competency course or demonstrate competency in critical nursing skills, including dosage calculation, before progressing to the next level. - According to the VCCS Policy 5.7.4, "A student will normally be limited to two enrollments in the same credit course."
 Any exception to this policy must be approved by the nursing program coordinator and the Vice President of Academic Affairs and Workforce Solutions.